Docker Labels

 Important

-Labels serve as the metadata for a container image and hence are IMPORTANT!
+Labels serve as the metadata for a container image and, therefore, are IMPORTANT!

 Open Container Initiative - Annotations

-Every attempt should be made to include as many of these labels as possible in your Dockerfile -
+Include as many of the following se labels as possible in your Dockerfile:

-If these are not sufficient, we can define additional vendor-specific labels as needed.
+If these are not sufficient, Sensia can define additional vendor-specific labels as needed.

-Most of the labels are static in nature and can be hard-coded to predefined strings in the Dockerfile (for example: org.opencontainers.image.title).
+Most of the labels are static and can be hard-coded to predefined strings in the Dockerfile (for example: org.opencontainers.image.title).

 Some are dynamic and need to be passed in as arguments to the Dockerfile (for example: org.opencontainers.image.created).